People

 Elizabeth Myers

 Elizabeth is from Newton, Iowa and graduated from Frostburg State University with a B.S. in Wildlife and Fisheries and minors in Biology, Geography, and Sustainability Studies.
 She graduated from Nicholls in Fall 2023 with an M.S. in Marine and Environmental Biology.
 Her thesis comparied the marsh edge and open water aquatic faunal communities at a degraded natural estuarine ridge in Terrebonne Basin, Louisiana.
-Elizabeth is a Marine Fisheries Biologist with the Louisiana Department of Wildlife and Fisheries in New Orleans.
+Elizabeth is a Lake and River Fisheries Biologist with the Coeur d’Alene Tribe in Plummer, Idaho.

 PREVIOUS LAB PICTURES